LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 These times were gethered by compiling the Driver with -O3 optimizations and running it on an Intel(R) Xeon(R) Gold 6230 CPU (2.10GHz) running Arch Linux.
 Although exact runtimes may vary from machine to machine, these results clearly show how the implementation using a priority queue outperforms the implementation using a linear search for especially large randomly generated graphs, but becomes much slower in the worse case scenario.

-Interestingly, the data shows that worse case graphs have much lower average runtimes when using linear search, and with priority queue on very small graphs.
+Interestingly, the data shows that worse case graphs have much lower average runtimes than random graphs when using linear search, or priority queues on very small graphs.
 Profiling suggests that this is not due to increased heap usage or algorithmic inefficiency in the implementations themselves.
 Instead, the difference is likely due to the less predictable memory access and branch behavior when processing randomly connected graphs, which causes more CPU stalls even though the total number of operations is smaller.

 ## Author
 Lincoln Craddock